 Take a recent experience of mine.
 I was looking for chutney recipes.
 After a search, I found the BBC Good Food guide.
 There were many chutney recipes available.
 Using my iPad, I selected one that looked interesting.
 I decided to send this choice to my home computer for future reference.
 Like a lot of good websites, the page offered a ‘Share’ option.
 This feature listed 334 applications that I could use to share this information with others.

-Looking at the list, I was familiar with maybe a dozen or so.
+Looking at the list, I saw that I was familiar with maybe a dozen or so.
 I’m in the business of Internet services, yet I only knew 12 out of the 334 available!
 Are the other 322 useful?
 Perhaps amongst them there is a very powerful tool that I’m not using or could be using in my work.
 Other than trawling through the whole 300 or so options, how could I know?

 I’ve always been of the opinion that whether it is an individual or an organisation, their engagement to technology can be categorised as follows: